dr-consulting/ibi_VizEdit/Supporting_Documents/Manual Mardown File.md

 ### Using the Bayesian GP imputation - A Simple Example

-Bayesian GP is most useful and most appropriate when a number of IBI values are affected by a section of bad signal:
+Bayesian GP is most useful and most appropriate when a number of IBI values are affected by a section of bad signal, and obvious editing strategies fail to offer easy solutions that reasonably bring data back in line with surrounding "good" signal.

+**IMPORTANT: Current pilot work (as of VizEdit v1.2.0) indicates that windows over 10 seconds may not produce particularly stable imputation results.**

 ![GP Easy 1](GP Easy 1.PNG)

 In order to ensure a successful Bayesian GP run you need to take the following steps.

-1. Check to make sure that you have at least 5 seconds of good signal on either side of the area you have targeted for imputation (more on what to do if that is not the case below)
+1. Your target imputation window requires "good" signal to be present on both sides (i.e., before and after the desired imputation window).
+As of VizEdit v1.2.0, the editor needs to ensure that there is good signal 1.5X the length of the imputation window before and after.
+That means if the editor selects a 5 second window for imputation, he or she needs to ensure that there is clear data for the 7.5 seconds preceding and following the targeted window.
+(More on when this is not the case below.)
 2. Identify the minimum IBI value in the surrounding signal that you are confident is a validly identified IBI value.
 Use the slider to set the minimum Target HP value to the identified minimum IBI value - .02 (round if necessary).
 3. Identify the maximum IBI value in the surrounding signal that you are confident is a validly identified IBI value.
 Use the slider to set the maximum Target HP value to the identified maximum IBI value + .02 (round if necessary).